-Investments are reported in the accompanying statement of net assets at fair value.
+Investments are reported in the accompanying Statement of Net Position at fair value.

 Changes in fair value that occur during a fiscal year and any gains or losses realized upon the liquidation, maturity, or sale of investments are recognized as net increase (decrease) in investment fair values reported for that fiscal year.
 Investment income consists primarily of interest earnings on investments held by CalMHSA.